 The premise for deferring and amortizing interest-related realized losses into income over time, and the support for admittance for any portion of net negative IMR, is predicated on the concept that sales proceeds are reinvested into new fixed-income investments with higher yields that will cause those realized losses to reverse over the remaining period that they support policyholder obligations.
 The year-end proof of reinvestment calculation and disclosure provides a validation check of this reinvestment concept with 1) a test that determines if investments acquired exceeds investments sold and investable premium and 2) a test that determines whether the yield of purchased fixed income investments is greater than the yield of fixed income investments sold.
 (IP P. 27)

 Reporting entities that do not pass both tests within the proof of reinvestment disclosure are only permitted to defer current year realized losses to the IMR that can be offset by current year IMR realized gains.
-Any realized losses in excess of realized gains must be recognized as capital losses.
+Any realized losses in excess of realized gains must be recognized as realized capital losses.
 This guidance shall be followed regardless of whether a reporting entity admits net negative IMR.
+If a reporting entity does not complete or pass the proof of reinvestment, the reporting entity is permitted to recognize current year IMR losses beyond what is offset by current year IMR realized gains resulting from the following two exceptions only.
+These exceptions are permitted as the net negative losses are not from the sale of a fixed-income investment, as such these IMR impacts are outside the parameters of the proof of reinvestment calculation.
 (IP P. 28)

-If the reporting entity does not complete or pass the proof of reinvestment, the reporting entity is permitted to recognize current-year net negative IMR losses resulting from transfers between the general account and book-value separate account.
-This is an exception to the guidance in paragraph 19, as the net negative losses are not the result of the sale of a fixed-income investment, but from a transfer to/from the general/separate account that occurred at fair value.
-As such, these IMR impacts are outside the parameters of the proof of reinvestment calculation.
-Outside of this exception, if the reporting entity does not complete or pass the proof of reinvestment for a particular account, the reporting entity is only permitted to recognize realized losses from sales in the IMR to the extent they are offset by gains also recognized in the IMR.
+Reporting entities are permitted to recognize current year net negative IMR losses resulting from transfers that occurred at fair value between the general account and a book-value separate account beyond what is permitted as an offset to realized capital gains.

+Reporting entities are permitted to recognize current year net negative IMR losses recognized from an assumed reinsurance arrangement beyond what is permitted as an offset to realized capital gains.

 (Staff Note: Do not intend to include templates in SSAP appendix.
 They will be in the ASI and in the issue paper for historical reference.)